Petersberg Agreement: Context

 Adenauer was heavily criticized in parliament for his signing of the agreement, particularly due to the Ruhr issue.

 The International Authority for the Ruhr was established on 28 April 1949.
 Of the 15 votes, 3 were assigned to the German state, although voted as a block by a representative of the occupation authority.
 By agreeing to join the control council of the authority, West Germany gained control of those three votes, but also accepted the control of the authority over West Germany's main industrial center.
 In the following debate in parliament, Adenauer stated:

 The Allies have told me that dismantling would be stopped only if I satisfy the Allied desire for security, Does the Socialist Party want dismantling to go on to the bitter end?

-The opposition leader Kurt Schumacher responded by labeling Adenauer "Chancellor of the Allies".
+The opposition leader Kurt Schumacher responded by labelling Adenauer "Chancellor of the Allies".

-The first treaty with a foreign power that West Germany was allowed to sign was the unpopular Marshall plan agreement specified in the treaty.
+The first treaty with a foreign power that West Germany was allowed to sign was the unpopular Marshall Plan agreement specified in the treaty.
 Under U.S. pressure, the agreement was also made into federal law.
 Although it gave the Germans greater freedom in how to spend the funds, it also gave the U.S. greater powers to interfere in German economic matters, as well as requiring West Germany to subsidize West Berlin which was under occupation and not part of West Germany.
 The treaty also mandated deliveries from Germany to the U.S. of goods in short supply in the U.S.

 The treaty stated that for practical reasons the state of war with Germany could not be ended as requested by the Germans.
 According to the press, the state of war was maintained because "the U.S. wants to retain a legal basis for keeping a U.S. force in Western Germany".

 In 1952, members of the German parliament went to court to challenge the legality of the agreement.